eclipse-threadx/getting-started/MXChip/AZ3166/VS.md

     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine
     ```

-1. Open a new PowerShell terminal and navigate to the following path in the repo.
+1. Open a new PowerShell terminal and navigate to the following path in the repo:

     > *getting-started\MXChip\AZ3166*